Jojodicus/calunite/README.md

       CFG_PATH: /config/config.yml # path of config file within the container
       CRON: "@every 15m"           # how often the merger should run, format: https://pkg.go.dev/github.com/robfig/cron#hdr-CRON_Expression_Format
       PROD_ID: CalUnite            # RFC 5545 PRODID, who created the calendar
-      CONTENT_DIR: /wwwdata        # directory from which the files are served
+      CONTENT_DIR: /wwwdata        # directory from which the files are served, no change needed in most cases
       FILE_NAVIGATION: false       # generate an index.html for directories to allow for navigation
       ADDR: 0.0.0.0                # address to bind to
       PORT: 8080                   # port to expose
 ```

----
+### 🖧 Reverse Proxy

 Files are served via HTTP.
 If you want HTTP**S**, this should be done via a reverse proxy like [Caddy](https://caddyserver.com/).
 A minimal example would look something like this: